irenebenedetto/default-of-credit-card-clients/README.md

 # UCI Default of Credit Card Clients Dataset analysis
-Tesina for the Mathematics in Machine Learning course. <br/>

 Analysis of the dataset [UCI Default of Credit Card Clients Dataset](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients), that contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.<br/>

  The repository containes three folders: